LunarWatcher/install-obsidian/README.md

 ## Compatibility notes

 * Crapple shitOS: Not supported
-* Windows: Supported, but flaky due to problems with the installer.
-There's a timeout set for 2 minutes on the install step to prevent this from going on for too long.
+* Windows: Supported, but flaky due to problems with the installer step
 * Linux (Ubuntu): Supported, works reliably

 Note that both Linux and Windows can be flaky due to GitHub itself being flaky.
 No caching is implemented at the time of writing, and retrieval errors from GitHub does happen on occasion.